automator-plus/tutorials/CEP/1-getting-started-with-the-adobe-premiere-pro-api/1-getting-started-with-the-adobe-premiere-pro-api.md

 ### 6.2.
 The launch.json file

-Next we need to create a `launch.json` file for our debugger to know which file to execute when we hit run.
+Next, we need to create a `launch.json` file for our debugger to know which file to execute when we hit run.

 Head over to the debug tab within VS code and create a `launch.json` file.